4u-s-codebook/InformationRetrieval-/README.md

-## 2. Information retrieval using BM25 Algorithm along with Max Score Heuristic
+## 2. Document Search Tool /retrieval using BM25 Algorithm along with Max Score Heuristic
      This program ranks the results using Bm25 Algorithm and Max Score Huristic.

       An example of running the program might be: